ivogabe/Brackets-Icons/readme.md

 Customizability
 --------------
+You can choose the icon set in the view menu.
+You can choose between the icons of Ionicons (default) and Devicons.
-For information on how to customize icons, click [here](customizability.md)!
+Besides these presets, you can also customize specific extensions.
+For information on how to customize icons, click [here](customizability.md).

 How to build
 ------------